millerms/CranburyChiropractic/index.md

 <div class="page__lead" markdown="1">
 Welcome to Cranbury Chiropractic — where care is tailored to you.
-We use a neurologic approach across everything we do, pairing precise adjustments with simple, targeted drills and modern tools (like Class IV laser and shockwave) so changes stick and you can get back to what you love.
+We use a neurologic approach across everything we do, pairing precise adjustments with simple, targeted drills and modern tools (like Class III cold laser and shockwave) so changes stick and you can get back to what you love.
 </div>